mirimmad/LiveCam/README.md

 # LiveCam
-LiveCam is the simplest implementaion of video streamer written in python using OpenCV and Flask.
+LiveCam is the simplest implementaion of a video streamer written in python using OpenCV and Flask.

 Usage:
 ```sh